Processing Big Data on the Linux Shell

 Internal Shuffling

 For small data, we can shuffle and tag our data easily using standard GNU utilties.
-If our dataset fits in system memory, we can use the shuf(1) utility to permute the order of lines in the file, cat(1) to add line numbers, and then clean up some of the leading white-space left by cat(1) using sed(1).
+If our dataset fits in system memory, we can use the shuf(1) utility to permute the order of lines in the file and the nl(1) utility to number the lines.
+We'll use the -nln format argument to nl(1) to ensure that the numbers don't have any leading whitespace.

 However, this simple pipeline will quickly run into problems.
 The shuf(1) command is not very good for working with lots of data, as it must fully materialize its input in memory first.
 If we try to shuffle too large of a data set, this pipeline will fail when shuf(1) runs out of memory.

 This constraint of needing to fully materialize the input in memory is, luckily, pretty specific to shuf(1).
-As we’ll see, the other common utilities do not require full materialization of their inputs in memory.
+Many other common utilities do not require full materialization of their inputs in memory.
 Which means that we can resolve this issue by utilizing these other utilities to emulate the behavior of shuf(1).

 External Shuffling